erix/DebridSync/README.md

   preferred:
     - HDR
     - BluRay

-# Ranking Model
   ranking_model:
     uhd: 200
     hdr: 100
     # Add more attributes and scores as needed

 # Logging